-The working environment for an employee requiring to work from home will need to be assessed by the employee and line manager at the earliest opportunity and if not suitable, alternative arrangements for the employee to work from an office location should be sought.
+The working environment for an employee requiring to work from home will need to be assessed by the employee at the earliest opportunity and if not suitable, alternative arrangements for the employee to work from an office location should be sought.

 The following package shall be provided and maintained by North Lanarkshire Council.